jakubzapletal/bank-statements/doc/abo.md

 additionally changed and partially paid.
 9. The detail acquires different values depending on the input data character from the payer point of view.
 Values important for customers: r – always “1”, m – for operations in CZK “1”, oo – odd number (“01”) –
-payment, even number (“02”) – collection/deposit.
+payment, even number (“02”) – collection/deposit. **Beware, different banks may have different values!**
 10. Amount is stated in hellers (the last two characters).